ESG FAQ

 -

-- DJSI World covers three dimensions: economic, environmental, and social.
+- DJSI World, which covers three dimensions: economic, environmental, and social;

-- EcoVadis covers four dimensions: environment, labor and human rights, sustainable procurement, and ethics.
+- EcoVadis, which covers four dimensions: environment, labor and human rights, sustainable procurement, and ethics;

-- CDP Climate Change represents a major reference for climate change leadership globally.
+- CDP Climate Change representing a major reference for climate change leadership globally.

 A revised compensation policy was voted during the 2024 Annual General Meeting of the Group, whereby Scopes 1, 2, and 3 (upstream) CO2 emissions reduction targets are used instead of SSERI to calculate 25% of Long Term Incentive Plans starting in 2024, in order to align executive remuneration with the Group's climate transition commitments.